 - To improve your focus and attention on a specific task, be intentional about where you want to do it AND don’t do anything else in that place.

-- Sound is a part of our physical environment that we’re not often aware of.
+- Sound is a part of your physical environment that you’re not often aware of.

 - Audio cues are easy to insert with music.

 - Picking a playlist or song and repeating it as you do a task will create less resistance to that task as soon as the first song plays.

 - If you’re writing emails, listen to the “Intense Studying” playlist on Spotify.

 - If you want to be creative, listen to the playlist “Creativity Boost” on Spotify.